Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: On the Trust but Verify dataset

 \section{On the Trust but Verify dataset}

 The Argoverse 2 Trust but Verify (TbV) dataset \cite{Lambert21neurips} offers situations where the HDMap does not fit sensor inputs for change detection.
+Unfortunately, it is \textbf{not suitable} for our purposes it only says whether the current map fits sensor data (yes or no) \textbf{without giving the new map} (see Sec.~3.3 of \cite{Lambert21neurips} or the associated code).
+Without the relevant ground truth we cannot evaluate on it.

-While TbV is an excellent dataset for change detection, it unfortunately contains a limited number of real scenarios to train model for online HDMap acquisition.
+Additionally, while TbV is an excellent dataset for change detection, it unfortunately contains a limited number of real scenarios to train model for online HDMap acquisition.
 Moreover, a number of the change scenarios are indiscernible for our HDMap representation (e.g. change in the type of divider).
 Interestingly, the limited number of hand curated change situations is reserved for the validation and test sets with the train set generated from synthetic data.
 Where TbV chooses to generate synthetic views that differ from the available HDMap, we take the opposite view of modifying the HDMaps.
 While this is likely less desirable for change detection, it is of no consequence for online HDMap acquisition and much lighter computationally.